louisrubet/simplest-git-branching-model/README.md

 This is a practical, lightweight, single-branch model that makes it easy to handle simple, and less simple, situations.

+It is adapted to developing software with several developers, deliver releases as soon as possible, be very versatile.

 It is similar to Trunk-Based development workflow with some differences listed in [this chapter](#differences-with-trunk-based-development-tbd).

 **TLDR**